Gillings on the Ground:

 After completing the GoG trainings, participants will have the foundation and knowledge to volunteer and more effectively engage in disaster relief efforts.
-We welcome students, faculty, staff, alumni, and community members to register for our 2023-24 program and join us this fall!
+We welcome students, faculty, staff, alumni, and community members to join our 2024-25 program!

 These sessions cultivate skills focused on various aspects of disaster relief, public health and community engagement, with an emphasis on health equity in disaster response.
 Following completion of the program, trainees will be awarded a certificate of completion.